pulumi/upgrade-provider/README.md

 ## How it works

-`upgrade-provider` executes the same process to upgrade a pulumi provider as a manual upgrade.
+`upgrade-provider` executes the same process to upgrade a Pulumi provider as a manual upgrade.
 The basic pipeline goes as follows:

 1. Download the pulumi provider repository if its not present.
 2. Check with github to get the version to upgrade to.